CodeYourFuture/curriculum/content/js2/blocks/browser/index.md

     3='Write objectives you can measure'
 +++

-Browser
+User interfaces provide the gateway between a user and a complex application.
+When navigating the internet, we continually interacting with web pages to make use of a particular application's functionality.

-The browser is an application that enables users to fetch and interact with websites.
-The browser is capable of fetching and then rendering HTML documents to produce web pages in the user interface.
+A web browser enables users to fetch and interact with web pages.

+The browser is capable of fetching and then rendering HTML documents to create a user interface.
 If a user visits a website and then gets a plain HTML document back, we say this content is static.
 By static, we mean that once the page is rendered in the browser the content cannot be updated.
+However, when we interact with the elements on the page, we often expect the page to update.
+For example, we might click on a button and expect to get some kind of response.